BlueLink's ongoing and recent projects

 Extractive and Energy Industry watch

-The project targets local communities, informal civic groups and investigative journalists.
-Through its activities, it will meet the needs of local people affected by the activities of the Energy and Mining Industry (EDP) by offering solutions for access to information and litigation.
-NGOs will enrich their work through established good legal and journalistic practices, and investigative journalists can receive new channels and sources of information, as well as be trained to cooperate with local communities and NGOs.
-All target groups will be able to access, but also supplement, the collected useful practice and pilot cases through the created resource website - Extractive and Energy Industry Watch.
-As a partner within the project BlueLink works with journalists who will investigate identified EDP cases.
-The project is funded under the NGO Support Program in Bulgaria under the Financial Mechanism of the European Economic Area 2009-2014.
+The project targeted local communities, informal civic groups, and investigative journalists.
+Through its activities, it met the needs of local people affected by the activities of the Energy and Mining Industry (EDP) by offering solutions for access to information and litigation.
+NGOs enriched their work through established good legal and journalistic practices, and investigative journalists could receive new channels and sources of information, as well as be trained to cooperate with local communities and NGOs.
+All target groups were able to access, but also supplement, the collected useful practices and pilot cases through the created resource website - Extractive and Energy Industry Watch.
+As a partner within the project, BlueLink worked with journalists who investigated identified EDP cases.
+The project was funded under the NGO Support Program in Bulgaria under the Financial Mechanism of the European Economic Area 2009-2014.

 Participation for nature.
 Support for NGO representation and participation in decision-making on sustainable development and environmental policies

-As a result of the harmonization of the Bulgarian legislation with the European norms, the possibility of the citizens to participate in the elaboration and implementation of public policies is guaranteed.
-Although many state and municipal institutions create electronic mechanisms for such participation, citizens do not exercise this right.
-The reasons are the inhomogeneity of e-mechanisms, the diverse logic and design of institutional websites, as well as the layered culture of helplessness of the individual in front of the "system", the lack of trust in institutions and in their own strengths and skills.
-The project overcomes this helplessness by building e-tools: signali.bg and bluelink.net and skills for their use.
-As a result, at least 45 NGO members and activists, including Roma and people from remote communities, will gain practical skills and access to e-tools for monitoring and participation.
-The project is funded under the NGO Support Program in Bulgaria under the Financial Mechanism of the European Economic Area 2009-2014.
+As a result of the harmonization of the Bulgarian legislation with the European norms, the possibility of citizens to participate in the elaboration and implementation of public policies was guaranteed.
+Although many state and municipal institutions created electronic mechanisms for such participation, citizens did not exercise this right.
+The reasons were the inhomogeneity of e-mechanisms, the diverse logic and design of institutional websites, as well as the layered culture of helplessness of the individual in front of the "system," the lack of trust in institutions and in their own strengths and skills.
+The project overcame this helplessness by building e-tools: signali.bg and bluelink.net, and skills for their use.
+As a result, at least 45 NGO members and activists, including Roma and people from remote communities, gained practical skills and access to e-tools for monitoring and participation.
+The project was funded under the NGO Support Program in Bulgaria under the Financial Mechanism of the European Economic Area 2009-2014.